Freelance writer for Textbroker, Verblio, and Constant Content. Published author in Neon Rainbow Magazine.

 I Will Never Have a Microchip

 I heard a story the other day about how a company in Wisconsin is offering to microchip employees.
-That's right, this is a microchip that is inserted just the way they are sometimes into dogs and cats, for them it's usually around the collar area.
-This chip is inserted in your hand.
-Supposedly, it will let you buy snacks in the break room, log on to computers, operate office equipment like printers, and open doors.
+That's right.
+This is a microchip that is inserted in your hand, just the way they are sometimes into dogs and cats (usually around the collar area).
+Supposedly the chip will enable you buy snacks in the break room, log on to computers, operate office equipment like printers, and open doors.

 I can't remember a topic over the last year or so that I have felt so passionately about.
 I will never, I mean never, be micro-chipped.
 End of discussion (for me at least) It's not happening.
 We are not owned by a company.
 We are not slaves, that was supposed to have been ended years ago.
 We are not a company's property.

 According to companies that do this like the company in Sweden called Epicenter and another company in Belgium, it's to provide convenience for employees.
 Uh huh.
 What about the potential for surveillance, knowing where an employee is every second of the day?
 Privacy issues come up as red lights when I think of this, and I could never feel that a company is justified in asking employees to do this.

 So it's easy to buy snacks.
 Does this mean that your bank account information is tied to this microchip?
 And potentially, does it mean that someone unauthorized could get access to your bank account?
 They claim that everything is encrypted, but we've seen how well that works every time a company is "hacked" and credit card information stolen.

 Questions to Ask About Microchipping Employees

 I found so many questions coming up for me, and there don't really seem to be any good answers for them yet.
 If you know any of the answers, please feel free to comment.
 Here are some questions that I thought of:

 - Does this microchip set off metal detectors at airports and other places?